What Is a Domestic Duck?

 Domestic Duck Farming

-Ducks, like chickens, have been farmed for thousands of years.
+Ducks, like chickens, have been farmed for thousands of years by people all over the world.
 Ducks can be penned up, kept in batteries, or allowed to free roam.
 They are pretty resilient creatures that are capable of surviving harsh conditions.
 The domestic duck is farmed for a variety of reasons including down, meat, eggs, oil, pets foie gras, and even their blood!
 In the Western Hemisphere, domestic duck farming is not as popular as chicken farming because chickens are easier to keep confined and produce more meat per bird.
 The overall lower cost of care makes chickens more desirable.

 With the exception of the Muscovy duck, most domestic ducks are horrible egg sitters.
 Ducks don’t usually sit on their eggs, so their eggs must be incubated in order to hatch.
 This factor, again, raises the costs of duck farming.